ppy/osu-wiki/wiki/Game_Modes/osu!taiko/en.md

   - large red notes needs a finish hit sound.
 - The blue notes needs to have a whistle/clap hitsound on that hit circle,
   - large blue notes need both finish and whistle together.
-- The sliders represents the long yellow note (also known as "drumroll")
+- The sliders represents the long yellow note (also known as drumroll)
 - The spinner represents a shaker.

 Design placement of the notes does not matter.